komugikotan/morse-keyboard/README.md

 ## Switch between Japanese and European (Roman Letters) Morse

 You can switch between Japanese and Latin modes by changing the settings.
-To switch, change the "type" variable on line 12 of "Receiver.py."
+To switch, change the "type" variable on line 14 of "Receiver.py."
 If the value is set to 1, the mode is set to European mode; if the value is set to 2, the mode is set to Japanese mode.
+I want to add Korean mode if possible.